openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Constraints

--   When the  **--user**  or  **--group-add**  parameter is used to verify the user or group during container startup, if the container uses an OCI image, the verification is performed in the  **etc/passwd**  and  **etc/group**  files of the actual rootfs of the image.
-If a folder or block device is used as the rootfs of the container, the  **etc/passwd**  and  **etc/group**  files in the host are verified.
-The rootfs ignores mounting parameters such as  **-v**  and  **--mount**.
-That is, when these parameters are used to attempt to overwrite the  **etc/passwd**  and  **etc/group**  files, the parameters do not take effect during the search and take effect only when the container is started.
-The generated configuration is saved in the  **iSulad root directory/engine/container ID/start\_generate\_config.json**  file.
+-   When the  **--user**  or  **--group-add**  parameter is used to verify the user or group during container startup, if the container uses an OCI image, the verification is performed in the  `etc/passwd`  and  `etc/group`  files of the actual rootfs of the image.
+If a folder or block device is used as the rootfs of the container, the  `etc/passwd`  and  `etc/group`  files in the host are verified.
+The rootfs ignores mounting parameters such as  **-v**  and  **--mount** during the search.
+That is, when these parameters are used to attempt to overwrite the  `etc/passwd`  and  `etc/group`  files, the parameters do not take effect during the search and take effect only when the container is started.
+The generated configuration is saved in the  `iSulad root directory/engine/container ID/start\_generate\_config.json`  file.
 The file format is as follows:

     ```
     {